HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $coursename
    - Type: varchar
-   - Description: Full course name
+   - Description: The name of the course

 - Parameter: $courseGitURL
-   - Type: int
-   - Description: describe parameter

-- Parameter: $debug
-   - Type: string
-   - Description: Used to store debugging or error messages

-- Parameter: $isSuperUserVar
-   - Type: ?
-   - Description: ?

-- Parameter: $ha
-   - Type: ?
+   - Type: varchar
-   - Description: ?
+   - Description: The URL to the Git repository associated with the course

 ## Calling Methods
 - GET